Quartz Mineral Properties, Facts and Varieties

 Chevron Amethyst

-Combination of colourless or milky-white quartz combined with amethyst.
+A combination of colourless or milky quartz combined with amethyst.
 Named for its chevron-like markings.
-Often known as Banded Amethyst in the UK.
+Also known as Banded Amethyst.

 Chrysoprase